 At the same time, a wah pedal is a distinctly personal piece of gear for guitar players.

-When you find one that "works" you'll tend to stick with it for life.
+When you find one that "works" for you, you'll tend to stick with it for life.

 The affordability factor is perhaps the DigiTech Grunge's most attractive feature.

 It's price point is nothing if not wallet-friendly, routinely being released for around $35.
-Yet, it still holds its value quite well, considering "full" retail hovers at $40 in most markets.
+Yet, it still holds its value quite well, considering the retail price hovers at $40 in most markets.

 Whether you're buying new or used, you're getting an awesome bargain.

-While it might not cost much, the Grunge isn't "cheap."
+It might not cost much, but the Grunge isn't "cheap."